 Signs of Achilles Tendinopathy include localised pain in either the mid-portion of your Achilles tendon (mid-portion tendinopathy), or directly where the tendon inserts into the heel (insertional tendinopathy).
 The pain is often worse in the morning and when first starting activity but it does tend to warm-up.
-The pain causes activities including walking, running, and jumping difficult.
+The pain can cause difficulty for activities including walking, running, and jumping.
 Tendinopathy is usually a result of overloading the tendon.
 This may be a result of a change in your exercise routine (increased hill running, distance, jumping in a class etc).
 Or it may be a result of a sudden introduction of a new activity such as training for a fun run or walk.

 Important things NOT to do when you have Achilles tendinopathy

 Below is the latest research on the best practice to managing Achilles tendinopathy.